gipplab/MathMLTools/README.md

 The content MathML elements may be given as

 1. [MathWebSearch](http://search.mathweb.org/) expressions,
-2. annotation-xml elements with the attribute ```encoding="MathML-Content"``` or
+2. annotation-xml elements with the attribute ```encoding="MathML-Content"```,
+3. semantic elements, or
-3. MathML tags that contain content MathML only
+4. MathML tags that contain content MathML only

 ##Details